vardeep-sandhu/KFSensorFusion/README.md

 ## About The Project

 The given repository contains solution for the **LiDAR - RADAR Fusion** problem.
 [Late-fusion-challenge.pdf](Late-fusion-challenge.pdf) contains further information of the task and the data used.
+The report containing the mathematical reasoning is given [here](report.pdf)

 ## Built With
 This project was built with: